Rule Breaker Snacks: Here's What Happened After Shark Tank

 Is Rule Breaker Snacks still in business?

-Rule Breaker Snacks remains in business in 2023.
+Rule Breaker Snacks remains in business as of 2024.
 While the company's Amazon store still features the original treats that Kalish presented during her "Shark Tank" pitch in flavors that include chocolate brownie, birthday cake, chocolate chip, and chocolate chunk blondie, there are other products as well.

 Rule Breaker Snacks has introduced a line of Bites which are smaller versions of the original cookies in the same flavors and limited edition varieties that include pumpkin spice, mint chocolate brownie, blueberry lemonade, and strawberry shortcake.
 The brand has also rolled out a Junior line, which features similar flavors in a smaller size for little ones (or those that just want a smaller snack).
 Additionally, there are various sizes of the different products, and variety packs, too.